AutomationIntelligenceSystems/WooCommerce-Laybuy/readme.txt

 5. Browse to Admin -> Wocommerce -> Settings -> Checkout -> Laybuy, here you can set your Laybuy Merchant details and choose to display the product price breakdown.
 The breakdown is displayed with Woocommerce's Product actions, there is a link in the Description to show you where these will display.

 == Changelog ==
-3.2.4 Fixed a small php.5.x formating issue & removed the ssl message 3.2.2 Fixed a small issue with some sites where the laybuy pay token was being reused, added a simple currency selector to teh Laybuy Gateway settings
+3.2.5 Breakdowns now reflect the WooCommerce Currency 3.2.4 Fixed a small php.5.x formating issue & removed the ssl message 3.2.2 Fixed a small issue with some sites where the laybuy pay token was being reused, added a simple currency selector to the Laybuy Gateway settings
 3.2.1 Fixed a Confirm Order issue with some sites 3.2.0 Refactored for Laybuy API changes
 3.1.8 use get_woocommerce_currency() instead of $order->get_currency()
 3.1.7 resolved a multisite issue
 3.1.6 Fixed an issue with order stock handling and correct the order complete handling 3.0   Pulled in Lots of updates by Larry from private update service.
 Notably this includes the price breakdowns.
-2.0   Reworked name of plugin to be inline with other woocommerce gateways, added logging via the WC logging class, updated the way items are sent to laybuy so there is less chance of a calualtion error, updated logo and description of the payment page.
+2.0   Reworked name of plugin to be inline with other woocommerce gateways, added logging via the WC logging class, updated the way items are sent to laybuy so there is less chance of a calculation error, updated logo and description of the payment page.